luvitale/inti-web3-dapp/README.md

 npm start
 ```
 Runs the app in the development mode.
-Open http://localhost:8080 to view it in the browser.
+Open http://localhost:3000 to view it in the browser.

 The page will reload if you make edits.
 You will also see any lint errors in the console.

-## Builds
+## Build

 ```
 yarn build